WallarooLabs/wally/book/getting-started/linux-setup.md

 git checkout 0.1.0-rc2
 ```

-Note: You need to login to GitHub for credentials

 ## Installing Machida

 Machida is the program that runs Wallaroo Python applications.
 Change to the `machida` directory: